aleembeyg/nextjs-boilerplate/README.md

 This is a [Next.js](https://nextjs.org/) boilerplate using bootstrapped.

-After download this project please open this project in VS Code and use this command in terminal "npm i"
+After download, please open this project in VS Code and use this command in terminal "npm i"

 ## Demo
 App Demo is available on [SendCredit Demo App](https://nextjs-boilerplate-aleembeyg.vercel.app/)